ENikS/LINQ/README.md

 All relevant methods are implemented with deferred  execution so no unnecessary iterations are performed.

 ### Naming Convention
-Method names follows original C# convention (Name starts with capital letter) for compatibility reasons.
+Method names follow original C# convention (Name starts with capital letter) for compatibility reasons.
 It is done so that code could be cut/pasted from C# to JavaScritp with just minor reformatting.

 ### Implemented methods
 ```